pablo-reyes8/pytorch-cnn-architectures/README.md

         - Demonstrated depth as a key factor for accuracy
         - Became a widely used feature extractor in transfer learning

+    2014 : **GoogLeNet (Inception v1)**
+        - Multi-branch blocks: 1×1, 3×3, 5×5 convs + pooling in parallel
+        - 1×1 convolutions for dimensionality reduction (bottlenecks)
+        - Auxiliary classifiers to improve gradient flow and regularization
+        - Winner of ILSVRC 2014 with far fewer parameters than VGG

     2015 : **ResNet**
         - Introduced *residual connections*
         - Enabled training of 100+ layer networks